-- 1. Authorization of 12 months may be granted for members who have previously received Otezla or a biologic indicated for the treatment of moderate to severe chronic plaque psoriasis. - 2.
+- 1. Enbrel is prescribed by, or in consultation with, a specialist in dermatology. - 2.
+Authorization of 12 months may be granted for members who have previously received Otezla or a biologic indicated for the treatment of moderate to severe chronic plaque psoriasis. - 3.
 Authorization of 12 months may be granted for treatment of moderate to severe chronic plaque psoriasis when all of the following criteria are met: - a.
 At least 10 % of body surface area (BSA) is affected OR crucial body areas (e.g., hands, feet, face, neck, scalp, genitals/groin, intertriginous areas) are affected. - b.
 Member meets any of the following criteria: - i.
 Member has had an inadequate response or intolerance to either phototherapy (e.g., UVB, PUVA) or a pharmacologic treatment with methotrexate, cyclosporine or acitretin. - ii.
 Member has a clinical reason to avoid pharmacologic treatment with methotrexate, cyclosporine and acitretin (see Appendix B). - iii.
-Member has severe psoriasis that warrants a biologic DMARD as first-line therapy (i.e. at least 10% of the body surface area (BSA) or crucial body areas (e.g., hands, feet, face, neck, scalp, genitals/groin, intertriginous areas) are affected).
+Member experienced an inadequate treatment response or intolerance from Zoryve (roflumilast) cream within the last 12 months.
+Contraindications, adverse effects and/or intolerance must be documented. - 1.
+If the member is switching from a biologic for psoriasis treatment, they are not required to trial Zoryve before Enbrel - iv.
+Member has severe psoriasis that warrants a biologic DMARD as first-line therapy (i.e. at least 10% of the body surface area (BSA) or crucial body areas (e.g., hands, feet, face, neck, scalp, genitals/groin, intertriginous areas) are affected). - 1.
+Reactive arthritisEnbrel is prescribed by, or in consultation with, a specialist in rheumatology. - 2.
+Authorization of 12 months may be granted for members who have previously received a biologic indicated for reactive arthritis. - 3.
+Authorization of 12 months may be granted for treatment of reactive arthritis when any of the following criteria is met: - a.
+Member has experienced an inadequate response to at least a 3-month trial of methotrexate despite adequate dosing (i.e., titrated to 20 mg/week). - b.
+Member has an intolerance or contraindication to methotrexate (see Appendix A).